rafayethossain/rafayethossain.github.io/_posts/2019-04-07-Mastering-Requirement-Prioritizing-Using-Kano-Analysis.md

 cover-img: /assets/img/cover.jpg
 ---

-As a business analyst, one of the most important tasks you have is prioritizing requirements.
-This process involves identifying the most critical requirements for a project, and then allocating resources to meet those requirements.
+As a business analyst, one of your most important tasks is prioritizing requirements.
+This process involves identifying the most critical requirements for a project and then allocating resources to meet those requirements.
 Requirement prioritization is a complex process, and there are many methods you can use to accomplish it.
-In this blog, we will introduce you to Kano Analysis, a powerful method for requirement prioritization that can help you make better decisions and achieve better project outcomes.
+In this guide, we will introduce you to Kano Analysis, a powerful method for requirement prioritization that can help you make better decisions and achieve better project outcomes.
+For a foundational understanding of the Business Analysis domain, you can [learn more about Business Analysis here](/introduction-to-business-analysis/).
+You can also explore another popular prioritization technique, the [MoSCoW Method](/mastering-requirement-analysis-using-moscow-method/).

 _Quick Links to Topic:_